sudeeprp/rapa-home/code-craft.md

 ### Habits for proving your code

-- Test to express acceptability - what would make a user accept this software?
+- Test to express acceptability - what would make this software acceptable to a user?
+- FIRST principle of unit testing: Fast, Independent, Repeatable, Self-validating, Thorough
 - Isolate your functionality from its dependencies.
 Use functional constructs, dependency injection and mocks.
 - Focus the tests on your value-add.
 Avoid testing proven dependencies.